 Then the pandemic changed everything, providing down time to transcribe and play classic rock guitar solos on the violin for fun, but necessitating the acquisition of home recording gear and the skills to record myself remotely (need tracks?).
 Teaching in person has since returned, but online lessons are now an established option.
 Touring is bigger than ever, but the bulk of my local gigging is in church, weddings and freelance events rather than restaurants and theaters.
 When not hustling I enjoy biking and cooking, baseball, and spending time with my partner and her grandkid.

 Oh, you wanted a standard bio like you’d see in the symphony program?
 Here goes…

 Phil Davidson is a multi-genre violinist based in Austin, TX.
 He began playing violin at the age of 6 as a Suzuki kid, and went on to major in music at Drake University where he was concertmaster of the university symphony as well as a member of the Des Moines Symphony and Des Moines Metro Opera orchestra.
-Since moving to Austin in 2002, Phil teaches a full studio of violin, viola, and fiddle students, including adult beginners, middle and high schoolers in the Eanes and Pflugerville schools, and Suzuki kids as young as age 4.
+Since moving to Austin in 2002, Phil teaches a full studio of violin, viola, and fiddle students, from adult beginners to Suzuki kids as young as age 4.
 Phil performs regularly throughout the US and Canada with The Invincible Czars, presenting their own new scores to classic silent films.
 When in Austin he plays with guitarist Tim Bond and various other groups from classical to bluegrass to heavy metal to world music.
 His recent recording credits include LOLA – Local Opera Local Artists, Flamenco Symphony, and Muppletone.